kubernetes-sigs/jobset/keps/672-serial-job-execution/README.md

 - StartupPolicyOrderOption of `AnyOrder` is the default setting.
 - For backward compatibility the default value for ReplicatedJobsStatusOption is Ready when StartupPolicy API is used.
-- All ReplicatedJob names except the last one must present in the targetReplicatedJobs, and their names must be unique.
+- All ReplicatedJob names except the last one must present in the InOrderStartupRules and their names must be unique.

-Since the default value for status is Ready, the default list for targetReplicatedJobs looks as
+Since the default value for status is Ready, the default list for the inOrderStartupRules looks as
 follows:

 ```yaml